chips-blockchain/docker/README.md

 ### Docker

+TBA

 ## Infrastructure

 CHIPS is a bitcoin fork.
-It uses lightening protocol for the micro transactions that happen withing the game.
+It uses lightening protocol for the micro transactions that happen in the game in real time.
+For more info see [What is CHIPS?](https://docs.chips.cash/en/latest/faq.html#what-is-chips)

 ### Message Communication